jordi-pujol/wwanHotspot/README.md

 We can enable ScanAuto to look periodically for a Hotspot only when the Wan interface is disconnected, the time interval is stored in variable Sleep.
 Setting ScanAuto to the special value "allways" makes wwanHotspot not care of the Wan interface status and will scan periodically, but is better request an scan to the daemon via ssh or telnet.
 ScanAuto "allways" is not recommended because overloads too much the wifi interface, to avoid this the program increases the time between scans; the value of the large time lapsus is SleepScanAuto.

 Set the list of network values for your Hotspots.
-Multiple HotSpots are allowed, wwanHotspot will try to connect to any of them by rotation.
+Multiple Hotspots are allowed, wwanHotspot will try to connect to any of them by rotation.
 If the list is not populated then wwanHotspot will use the current configuration for this interface.

 After changing the config file we must reload the daemon.

 # Operation

-At start wwanHotspot will look once for a HotSpot.
+At start wwanHotspot will look once for a Hotspot.
-Also will look for availability of another HotSpot after disconnection.
+Also will look for availability of another Hotspot after disconnection.

-Automatically receives an scan signal when the HotSpot is disconnected, wwanHotspot deactivates the Hotspot client interface and maintains AP allways up.
+Automatically receives an scan signal when the Hotspot is disconnected, wwanHotspot deactivates the Hotspot client interface and maintains AP allways up.

-When the Hotspot client is disconnected we can request a wifi scan issuing the following command when we know that a HotSpot is available:
+When the Hotspot client is disconnected and we know that one Hotspot is available we can request a wifi scan issuing the following command:
    ```
    /etc/init.d/wwanHotspot scan
    ```
 If we update the config file while wwanHotspot is running we must reload the daemon, the change is not detected in my current version of OpenWrt.
    ```
    /etc/init.d/wwanHotspot reload # maybe required or not
    ```